darkomike/ESSR/README.md

-# Instructions to Verify the Fix for ESSR PyTorch Implementation
+# Instructions to test the  ESSR PyTorch Implementation

-This document provides step-by-step instructions to verify that the runtime errors in the PyTorch implementation of the **Enhanced Self-Supervised Super-Resolution (ESSR)** model have been resolved.
-The fixes address:
+This document provides step-by-step instructions to the model in the PyTorch implementation of the **Enhanced Self-Supervised Super-Resolution (ESSR)** model.
-1. **CUDA Error**: No NVIDIA GPU or driver detected.
-2. **VGG16 Weights Download Error**: Network issues preventing download of pretrained VGG16 weights.
-3. **GradScaler Deprecation Warning**: Deprecated `torch.cuda.amp.GradScaler` API.

-These instructions guide you through setting up the environment, running the code, and verifying the fixes, including handling offline scenarios and testing with real datasets.

 ## 1. Environment Setup
 Ensure your system is ready to run the ESSR code.